dell/karavi-resiliency/test/sh/SCALE_TEST.md

 # Scale Testing

 This page describes a script based facility for running scalability testing.
-Currently it supports PowerFlex, Unity, PowerScale and PowerStore.
+Currently, it supports PowerFlex, Unity, PowerScale, PowerStore and PowerMax.

-It is comprised of multiple scripts that work together.
-The top level script is _scaleup-powerflex.sh_ / _scaleup-unity.sh_/ _scaleup-powerscale.sh_ / _scaleup-powerstore.sh_.
+It comprises multiple scripts that work together.
+The top level script is _scaleup-powerflex.sh_ / _scaleup-unity.sh_ / _scaleup-powerscale.sh_ / _scaleup-powerstore.sh_ / _scaleup-powermax.sh_.
 It uses the scripts in podmontest _insv.sh_ and _uns.sh_ to deploy or terminate podmontest pods.
 The number of pods deployed is configurable, and the scaleup-powerflex.sh script starts at a small scale and gradually scales up the number of deployed pods from a minimal amount to the maximum number of protected